christophergandrud/leg_violence_paper1/PaperNamed/jpr_r1/letter.md

 - I think the reviewer and I are actually in close agreement on this.
 As discussed in the theory section, violence may be *both* used by those who wish to have legislative resources more closely align with electoral support *and* by those who wish to preserve imbalances.

 - One point of disagreement is that in highly proportional systems it does not appear--at least in this sampling period--that parties using violence to increase disproportionality is common.
 For example, The only case of violence in a highly proportional country--South Africa [FINISH]

+-The US case study is useful for exploring this point.
+It shows that disproportionality in the Senate increased for exogenous reasons.
+Violence ensued because this disproportionality created credible commitment problems.
+Of course this is one case, but it demonstrates a plausible causal pathway from disproportionality to violence.
+I have added a brief note on this point to the case justification on page [GET].

 > Could the violence be the source of the “unfairness.”
 In addition, why assume there is only one cause.
 Could it not be the case that sometimes it is creating and others the cause in which case the question is when these happen?